paullaster/paullaster/README.md

 High-performance payment interface for African markets

 ## 🎯 **Why It Matters**
-- Used by NOELS DELRIES
+- Used by NOELS DELIVARIES
 - Handles 500+ TPS

 ## 🛠️ **Tech Stack**